 How To Fill Out The New Hampshire Certificate of Formation

-The New Hampshire Certificate of Formation is the official document filed with the New Hampshire Secretary of State, Corporations Division to establish a Limited Liability Company (LLC).
+The New Hampshire Certificate of Formation (called the Articles of Organization in many states) is the official document filed with the New Hampshire Secretary of State, Corporations Division to establish a Limited Liability Company (LLC).
 After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.

-To file the New Hampshire Certificate of Formation, you will need to submit the completed LLC-1 Certificate of Formation form to the New Hampshire Secretary of State.
-The form can be completed and sent by mail or filed online.
+To file the New Hampshire Certificate of Formation, you will need to submit the completed Form LLC-1 Certificate of Formation to the New Hampshire Secretary of State.
+The form can be downloaded and sent by mail or filed online.

 Step 1: Pick a Name for the LLC

-The first step in filling out the New Hampshire Operating Agreement is to pick a business name.
+The first step in filling out the New Hampshire Certificate of Formation is to pick a business name.

-There are a couple of requirements when choosing a New Hampshire LLC name.
+There are a couple of requirements to be aware of when choosing a New Hampshire LLC name.